jamii/jamii.github.com/journal.md

 Sweet.
 Was worth persevering.
 Now just have to tidy this up.

 Add in type assertions for the indexes while I'm at it.

+Have some bug in poly2.
+Doesn't affect the others so probably something to do with repeated variables.
+Oh, I broke support for them a while back but it may have continued to work accidentally because of the specific call ordering.

+Oh, and this explains the weird bug way back where results were non-deterministic - if I iter over repeated variables in the wrong order, the result depends on whatever leftover values are in the index from last time.

+Fixed it properly this time.

+Currently factorize ignore lambda.args.
+It needs to take them into account when calculating the args for each factor.
+And then materialized functions should have no args and instead return the relation, kind of like currying.

+Woop!
+Working functions!

+Now to materialize, we instead strip the args, add a result, add a factor.
+Need to have a step where we make a single lambda program, so we can do index insert and materialize there.